lisaplesko/is-it-just-me-or/README.md

 Thank you!
-Developed by: Ethan Gould, Mike Talley, Lisa Plesko
+Developed by: @EthanGould, @MikeTalley, @LisaPlesko